 A spokesperson from the trust has said it had investigated the incidents at the hospital and a series of improvements had been made to the maternity services, this included the recruitment of 40 new qualified midwives and a consultant midwife.

 Tozers' clinical negligence specialist Endurance Arthur writes: "Gabriela’s tragic death could and should have been avoided.
 Avoidable deaths and injuries arising from poor medical care in the NHS take a terrible toll on families like Gabriela’s who have to live with the consequences.
 They also demoralise those hardworking and diligent NHS staff trying to do their best every working day.
-Whilst it is helpful to have the Trust’s assurances, there is little point recruiting new staff if the cultural problems which led to the tragedies are not fully addressed."
+While it is helpful to have the Trust’s assurances, there is little point in recruiting new staff if the cultural problems that led to the tragedies are not fully addressed."

 How we can help